What is a blockchain database?

 Based on emerging use cases, many more differences can be jotted down between centralized databases and blockchains.
 Both are different and will always remain different.

-Later, find out how to get Blockchain Certification Course in the easiest way.
+Find out how to get a Blockchain certification course in the easiest way.
 Also, we are providing free interview questions and answers for Blockchain, which will help you to prepare well.